Table of Contents

 The Graduate Performance Degree Committee is charged with ensuring that all doctoral documents reflect basic standards of musicianship, scholarly relevance, and academic responsibility.
 To that end, the purpose of the DMA Topic Proposal is to enable the Graduate Performance Degree Committee to evaluate the feasibility and scholarly significance of the proposed project.
 Successful Topic Proposals will explain the topic with which the project is concerned, present a cogent argument, demonstrate the project’s contribution to existing scholarship, identify the evidence and methods that will be used to support the argument, and display the author’s competence with English prose style and organization.
 The sections required in all DMA Topic Proposals ensure that these goals are met; see below for detailed descriptions of each section.
 In general, it is essential that the topic and the argument be clearly defined and that everything included in any section of the Topic Proposal be explicitly related to the topic.
 Since irrelevant evidence or methodology weakens a Topic Proposal, the following items should be omitted unless they pertain directly to the central argument of the project: biographical information regarding composers; harmonic, motivic, or formal analyses of music; summaries of music history during a given period.
 Since the intended reader of the Topic Proposal is a scholar or expert, avoid the style or content of program notes.
 Students planning to conduct interviews as part of their research must provide evidence of contact with each interviewee as well as sample questions.

 Students should circulate their Topic Proposals multiple times to all members of the Advisory Committee before submission to the Graduate Performance Degree Committee.
-Topic Proposals are to be uploaded electronically via the College of Music Graduate Studies Organization, which is accessible on Blackboard Learn.
+Topic Proposals are to be uploaded electronically via the College of Music Graduate Studies Organization, which is accessible on Canvas.
 The student must also submit a hard copy of the Topic Proposal Submission Form to the Graduate Studies Office.
 Proposals and Topic Proposal Submission Forms are due by noon on the third Monday prior to the GPDC meeting during long semesters.
 The GPDC meets on the fourth Monday of the month during long semesters.
 The GPDC will not consider Topic Proposals during the summer.
 DMA students will be allowed three submissions of the Topic Proposal.
 If a student's proposal is not accepted by the GPDC the third time, the student will be required to begin an academic review process with the director of graduate studies, the major professor and the chair of the GPDC.
 The goal of this academic review is to create a course of action that will allow the student to successfully move forward in the process.
 The outcome of the each academic review will be different; there is no prescribed path.
 (Note: the GPDC will continue to provide a workshop every semester on how to successfully create a doctoral document topic proposal.)
 A topic proposal may be submitted before the qualifying examinations have been passed.

 The optional Topic Pre-Proposal is a one-page, single-spaced document that includes: 1) the proposal title and topic; 2) a one paragraph purpose statement; and 3) a minimum one paragraph rationale statement about the project.
-Pre-proposal submissions are to be uploaded electronically via the College of Music Graduate Studies Organization, which is accessible on Blackboard Learn.
+Pre-proposal submissions are to be uploaded electronically via the College of Music Graduate Studies Organization, which is accessible on Canvas.
 The student must also submit a hard copy of the Pre-Proposal Submission Form to the Graduate Studies Office.
-Topic pre-proposals are due on the third Monday of each month before the Graduate Performance Degree Committee meeting during long semesters.
+Topic pre-proposals are due at 12:00pm on the third Monday of each month before the Graduate Performance Degree Committee meeting during long semesters.
 The GPDC meets the fourth Monday of each month during long semesters.

 The following six sections are required in all DMA Topic Proposals.
 Please review the examples available in the Graduate Studies Office which defines the sections required for the proposal.
 The sections on “Significance and State of Research” and “Purpose” may occasionally be reordered or combined, as long as the central goals of each section are met.